Danny Denzongpa: Career

-Acting career
+Acting

 He started out with B.R.
 Ishara's Zaroorat in 1971 (released in 1972), which was his debut film.
 He got his major break in Gulzar's Mere Apne (1971), where he had a positive role.
 He first played an antagonist in B.R.Chopra's Dhundh (1973), where he played the role of a cripple and frustrated husband.

-He played the second lead hero and had more positive roles in commercially successful critically acclaimed films in the seventies, such as Chor Machaye Shor, 36 Ghante, Fakira, Sangram (1976), Kalicharan, Kaala Sona and Devata.
+He played the second lead hero and had more positive roles in commercially successful critically acclaimed films in the seventies, such as Chor Machaye Shor, 36 Ghante, Fakira, Kalicharan, Kaala Sona and Devata.
 After his performance in the film Devata, he started getting more significant lengthy roles.
 He was simultaneously part of big budget films such as Aashiq Hoon Baharon Ka, Paapi, Bandish, The Burning Train and Chunoti in negative roles.

 In the early 1980s period, he had thought of quitting films.
 He said in an interview, when asked why he decided to direct a film, "I remember in 80s I was so fed up of the films I was doing.
 Those days every villain was a dacoit and I remember going on the sets where an actor called Tiwari was my henchmen and my den was a cave with lanterns.
 Next day I went on another set and I saw Tiwari again as my henchman, and the same lanterns.
 I asked myself what was I doing?
 I left Mumbai.
 I did lot of trekking and did not do films for a couple of years.
 I told NN Sippy about a script that I had in mind. and he asked me to direct.
 I made Phir Wohi Raat with Rajesh Khanna and my then girlfriend Kim."
 After the success of his directorial debut, he received offers to act as the hero again in the films such as Bulundi and Hum Se Badkar Kaun in 1981, which became successful.
 He played a double role in the film Bulundi.
 However, most subsequent films between 1981 and 1983 were not successful.
 He was disappointed with the failure of his recently released film Abhi Toh Jee Ley, which had popular songs such as "Tu Laali Hai Saveriwali".
 Hence, Danny started accepting supporting roles, often playing a character quite older than his real age.
 He played Kumar Gaurav's father-in-law in Love Story (1981) and Mithun Chakraborty's father in Boxer (1984).